 Sponsoring bowling centers may charge each bowler on each of the teams it sponsors a seasonal participation fee up to \$150.00.
 This fee does not include potential costs of a team jersey.
-This fees does not include any fee that a school may choose to charge bowlers.
+This fee does not include any fee that a school (or Community Education Department) may choose to charge bowlers.
+The BPAM reserves the right to suspend any bowler that has not paid their activity fee to their sponsoring bowling center, including when a check has been submitted, but has been returned due to non-sufficient funds (NSF).
+Teams may be forced to forfeit wins and statistics if a suspended bowler is allowed to compete.